-IPL is conducting studies to determine what operational changes and/or additional equipment will be required to comply with the new limitations.
-In developing its compliance plans, IPL must make assumptions about the outcomes of future Federal rulemakings with respect to coal combustion residuals (expected in December 2014), cooling water intake and wastewater effluents (expected in September 2015).
-We will seek and expect to recover through our environmental rate adjustment mechanism, any operating or capital expenditures related to compliance with these NPDES permit requirements.
-Recovery of these costs is expected to be sought through an Indiana statute that allows for 80% recovery of qualifying costs through a rate adjustment mechanism with the remainder recorded as a regulatory asset to be considered for recovery in the next base rate case proceeding; however, there can be no assurances that we will be successful in that regard.
+We expect to recover through our environmental rate adjustment mechanism, operating or capital expenditures related to compliance with these NPDES permit requirements.
+Recovery of these costs is sought through an Indiana statute that allows for 80% recovery of qualifying costs through a rate adjustment mechanism with the remainder recorded as a regulatory asset to be considered for recovery in the next base rate case proceeding; however, there can be no assurances that we will be successful in that regard.
 In light of the uncertainties at this time, we cannot predict the impact of these permit requirements on our consolidated results of operations, cash flows, or financial condition, but it is expected to be material.

-In June 2013, the EPA published proposed rules, commonly known as "Effluent Limitation Guidelines" or "ELGs," to reduce toxic pollutants discharged into waterways by power plants.
+In June 2013, the EPA published proposed rules, commonly known as Effluent Limitation Guidelines ("ELGs") to reduce toxic pollutants discharged into waterways by power plants.
 The proposed ELGs are intended to update the existing technology-based rules for controlling the discharge of pollutants from various waste streams associated with steam electric generating facilities.
 It is too early to determine whether the final version of the ELGs will materially impact IPL or its current or future NPDES permits.
 Under a consent decree, the EPA is required to finalize the ELGs by September 2015.

-In June 2014, the EPA along with the U.S. Army Corps of Engineers issued a proposed rule defining the waters of the U.S. This rulemaking has the potential to impact all programs under the CWA.
+In April 2014, the EPA along with the U.S. Army Corps of Engineers issued a proposed rule defining the waters of the U.S. The related public comment period closes in November 2014.
+This rulemaking has the potential to impact all programs under the CWA.
 Expansion of regulated waterways is possible based on initial review of the proposal, which may impact several permitting programs.
 Although we cannot at this time determine the timing or impact of compliance with any new regulations, more stringent regulations could have a material impact on our operations and/or consolidated financial results.